 Another natural substance that can be injected into the mid-face to enhance volume is the patient’s own fat tissues.
 These tissues are harvested from donor sites using liposuction, and then reinjected into the cheeks.
 Fat can also be absorbed by the body over time, so similar to an injectable filler, this option does not create a permanent result.

 Cheek augmentation is done as an outpatient procedure with the use of anesthesia.
 It is performed in an accredited surgical facility and normally takes up to 1 hour to complete.
 Bruising, swelling and numbness are a part of the immediate recovery and usually subside within the second week.
 Although the result is instantly noticeable, the results will become softer and more natural over the course of a few months, as the implant settles into its new position.

 - Procedure Recovery Location

 Implants or Fillers?

 Generally, both have long-standing records when it comes to safety.
 The major concern that many patients have is how permanent the results are.
 Injectable fillers are mostly temporary.
 As these are manufactured from natural substances, a great volume of the filler is absorbed by the body.
 Silicone implants are made solid in this type of augmentation and has no risk of leakage, which renders them more permanent than the other materials.

 Initially, the face will feel stretched and tight as the implants settle into its position.
-This is normal and the sensation will gradually disappear until a month passes.
-It is important to find a plastic surgeon that has a good track record in performing facial procedures to ensure that the results will be according to the patient’s aesthetic goals.
+This is normal; the sensation will gradually disappear over the course of a month.
+It is important to find a plastic surgeon that has a good track record in performing facial procedures to ensure that the results will be fitting with the patient’s aesthetic goals.

 Will There Be Scars?